The Cotswolds is a hidden gem in England. We share the best things to do in the Cotswolds UK, so you can plan the perfect trip.

-When to go
+When to visit the Cotswolds

-This ancient but exquisite 17th century market town is located on the northern boundary of the Cotswold escarpment.
+This ancient but exquisite 17th-century market town is located on the northern boundary of the Cotswold escarpment.
 Chipping Campden, apart from being home to the lovely wool church, is also the gateway to the popular Cotswold Way walk.
-Other attractions here are the Court Barn Museum, which enjoys a dramatic location in a 400 year old farm building.
+Other attractions here are the Court Barn Museum, which enjoys a dramatic location in a 400-year-old farm building.
 Four miles away lies Hidcote Manor, showcasing one of the most creative gardens of the 20th century.

-Start by exploring the charming villages
+Explore the charming villages

-Begin your Cotswolds trip at the county of Gloucestershire in order to experience what a quintessential English village life is all about.
+Begin your Cotswolds trip to the county of Gloucestershire in order to experience what quintessential English village life is all about.
 Burford is just the traditional place to start your exploration, with shops and inviting pubs lined up on either side of the hilly streets.
 Head next to the picturesque Bourton-on-the-water, with its many waterways and bridges, reminding the visitor of Venice.
-Continue up to the villages of Lower and Upper Slaughter and get immersed in their natural beauty, rather than getting being taken back by their weird names.
+Continue up to the villages of Lower and Upper Slaughter and get immersed in their natural beauty, rather than getting taken back by their weird names.

-The magnificent interiors, sprawling gardens and vast grounds should be reason enough to entice you to visit this beautiful palace.
+The magnificent interiors, sprawling gardens, and vast grounds should be reason enough to entice you to visit this beautiful palace.
 Blenheim Palace, the birthplace of Sir Winston Churchill, happens to be one of the finest and best maintained stately homes in Britain.
 The palace is a blend of traditional Baroque architecture, all due to the hard work of Capability Brown.
-This World Heritage Site makes for an excellent day out on a nice and sunny morning.
+This World Heritage Site makes for an excellent day out on a nice sunny morning.

 There are as many as fourteen different circular trails, combined with endless miles of bridleways and footpaths in this paradise for walkers, also classified as an Area of Outstanding Natural Beauty.
 The walk is accessible around the year and can be done throughout the length from Chipping Campden to Bath or vice versa, or in segments as per convenience.
 Mickledore Walking Holidays offers a guided tour for this route, among others.

 Discover Harry Potter

-The quaint little well preserved village of Lacock, is steeped in the traditional Cotswolds manner.
-This place is a doyen of many a filmmaker, and happens to be the scene of the hugely popular Harry Potter series.
-Films like Lacock Abbey and Harry Potter and the Chamber of Secrets are some of the well known titles which were shot here.
+The quaint little well-preserved village of Lacock is steeped in the traditional Cotswolds manner.
+This place is a doyen of many a filmmaker and happens to be the scene of the hugely popular Harry Potter series.
+Films like Lacock Abbey and Harry Potter and the Chamber of Secrets are some of the well-known titles which were shot here.

 For a change, try taking a walk on the wild side by interacting with giraffes, lemurs and white rhinos at the exclusive Gothic Manor House Lawns.
 The sight of the animals in this unique habitat against a backdrop of stunning gardens has to be seen to be believed.
 The 120 acres of the reserve hold an astonishing 260 different species of animals, which hold a special attraction for children because of the child-friendly infrastructure on offer.
 Don’t forget to carry your binoculars.

-Pamper yourself at the Lygon Arms Spa
+Lygon Arms Spa

 This hidden pleasure destination lies nestled in the Cotswold countryside far away from the rigours of everyday life.
 Situated on High Street, Worcestershire, this relaxing venue is just ideal for those looking for a variety of relaxing activities.
 The environs of the three-acre private garden, which houses the spa, lures guests with some of the most invigorating therapies on offer to add to the Cotswold experience.